oueme-fungi/collectionsPidatabase/README.md

 To set up local network check out check out https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md Do this last as you may not have any internet connection afterwards, depending on your setup

+The setup was tested on a National Geographic funded expedition (CP-126R-12) going through five countries in West Africa from June 19-July 14, 2018.